PaleoHunter/GAM-305-Team-Project/README.md

 [Project Vison and Goals]
 The Project is in a Beta faze as the team is currently making plans and figuring out what we want to do for the final project.

 The Project would be in its Alpha faze when the idea becomes more relized with a game and code being developed.

+We have come together and decided that we want to make a Top-Down Game with a Medieval theme.
+Are inspiration is old tower defence games like Plants vs Zombies and a flash game called Dungeon Defender.

 ## Module Three Team Development: QA and Testing Plan
 To test out our project we will assign a member to become a game tester.
 They will play the game to detect any errors or bugs the players could come into contact with.